About the competition

 - Ellen Ferris, J.D. – American Athletic Conference Senior Associate Commissioner (Governance and Compliance) and chair of the NCAA Division I Infractions Appeals Committee

-- Jason Montgomery, J.D. – college athletics attorney, partner at Husch Blackwell
+- Jason Montgomery, J.D. – College athletics attorney, partner at Husch Blackwell

 - Stephanie Hannah – NCAA Director of Enforcement